 Fig. 3.
 Transfer entropy of node-node interactions of the wild type and Rb knockout models, in rank order.

-Interesting, in terms of node-node interactions, the TE highest individual values (those above 0.3) were
+Interestingly, in terms of node-node interactions, the TE highest individual values (those above 0.3) were

 found where a node was interacting with CycB or Cdc20.
 This may be due to the negative feedback loop that exists between CycB and Cdc20, and the role CycB has in internally regulating the cell cycle as a deactivator of both Rb and p27 (inhibitors) and E2F (a promoter).

 The transfer entropy values in the Rb knockout variant are substantially different compared to the wildtype, and over all, the system appears to be processing less information (see fig. 3).
 This may reflect loss of information from extracellular signals that normally function to control and regulate the cell cycle.
-In this sense, the reduction in TE can be thought of a warning signal towards carcinogenesis- the cell is reaching towards a state where it no longer requires external information to reproduce, having become metaphorically deaf to the body's cries.
+In this sense, the reduction in TE can be thought of as a warning signal towards carcinogenesis- the cell is reaching towards a state where it no longer requires external information to reproduce, having become metaphorically deaf to the body's cries.

 Active information is highest for the control nodes Rb and CycD, as well as p27 (see fig. 4),likely due to the fact that these nodes remain essentially in the same state throughout the simulation due to the initial conditions.
 More importantly, they all play an important role in regulating the cycle.
 Correspondingly, in the Rb knockout mutant, p27's AI is reduced, whereas the AI of proteins that promote cell division- CycD, E2F, CycA, and CycE- increased.
 As with transfer entropy, this may reflect a loss of control in the dynamics of the cell cycle, and a shift towards a state cell division is prioritized at the loss of other cell functions.